Bit-Quill/opensearch-project-sql/docs/user/dql/functions.rst

 Argument type: BYTE/SHORT/INTEGER/LONG/FLOAT/DOUBLE

-Return type: Wider type between types of x and y if m is nonzero value.
+Return type: Wider type between types of x and y and fits return value if y is nonzero value.
 If y equals to 0, then returns NULL.

 Synonyms: Modulus Symbol (%), `MOD`_